hftstrat/The-Gateway-code-samples/README.md

 The Gateway simply extends CTS T4 (a futures trading platform) with a socket interface, allowing other programming languages such as Python to collect data and send orders.

+The *examples* folder contain Python scripts to test The Gateway.
+The *classes* folder contains required classes to run the examples.

+All scripts tested with Python 2.7.

 Requirements
 ===
 1. A CTS-enabled futures trading account, or a simulator account.
 Sign up for a free simulator account at https://cts.sim.t4login.com/register?ref=CTS-footer.